How Mindfulness Builds a Strong Foundation for Holistic Wellness

 Mindfulness is defined as the non-judgmental awareness of the present moment.
 But what does this mean, practically speaking?

-Breaking it down, mindfulness involves three key components:
+Breaking it down simply, mindfulness involves three key components:

 1. Presence: Being fully engaged in the current moment.